Don’t be fooled…

 In most cases, problematic substance abuse only worsens until it has become a debilitating addiction.
 Early intervention is a necessity in these situations to prevent alcoholism or drug addiction from becoming too severe.
 Just because a person hasn’t been diagnosed as being an alcoholic doesn’t mean she doesn’t have a problem or won’t soon have one.
 Researchers from the NIAAA estimate that 14 percent of American adults are current or recent problem drinkers and nearly 69 million had been problem drinkers at some point in their lives.

 The same principles can be applied to illicit drug abuse or prescription drug misuse.
 Casual use today often turns into habitual use down the road.
-A person who is functioning at a high level while maintaining a heroin habit today is likely to find herself functioning at progressively lower levels as time passes.
+A person who is functioning at a high level while maintaining a heroin habit today is likely to find herself functioning at progressively lower levels as time passes and will gradually develop dysfunctional emotional responses.

 With both alcoholism and drug addiction, abusers make excuses to justify continued use: